ryukirisame/learnSystemDesign/DNS.md

 However, remembering numeric IP addresses is difficult for humans.
 We prefer to use names like `www.google.com` instead.
 This is where the Domain Name System (DNS) comes in.
 DNS translates human‑friendly domain names into machine‑readable IP addresses.
 And because of this, its often called _the phonebook of the internet_.

-## How this "phonebook" is stored?
-Since the Internet is so huge today, a central directory system cannot hold all the mapping.
-In addition, if the central computer fails, the whole communication network will collapse.
-A better solution is to distribute the information among many computers in the world.
-In this method, the host that needs mapping can contact the closest computer holding the needed information.
-This method is used by the Domain Name
-System (DNS).

 # Domain Name Space
 It's a complete set of possible domain names.
 A name space that maps each IP address to a unique name can be organized in two ways: flat or hierarchical.